JohnAZoidberg/SensorWrangler/README.md

 - Free software (GPLv2 licensed)
 - Read data from fitness tracking sensors
+  - ANT+ sensors
+  - Any other sensor via a custom bridge that offers
+    - TCP socket
+    - CSV line streaming
 - Nice user interface to easily select and connect to devices
 - Log data to file or database
   - CSV